archphile/thepenguin/content/blog/2020-10-22-a-kiss-aeropress-coffee-recipe.md

 I don't like the idea of using 100°C water, so what I do and I suggest you do too, is to boil the water and wait for approx 1min.

-Based on random measurements, the water temperature inside my boiler after 1min, is approx. **96-97°C**, but your results may vary, depending on the quality (insulation) of the boiler , room temperature etc.
+Based on random measurements, the water temperature inside my kettle after 1min, is approx. **96-97°C**, but your results may vary, depending on the quality (insulation) of the kettle, room temperature etc.

 ### my suggestion is: